 Rewarding loyalty has been proven to be effective in retaining customers.
 Studies have estimated that about 61% of customers had switched brands or providers in the last year.
 An estimated 51% were ready to spend more on brands to which they were loyal.
 Many customers, close to 71%, said that they are quicker to shift brands now than three years ago.

-Thus, loyalty management programs need to be reinvented and made sector specific.
+Thus, loyalty management programs need to be reinvented and made sector-specific.
 Customer loyalty cannot be taken for granted as loyalty programs do not work well when put on autopilot.

 While the retail segments are well acquainted with loyalty and reward management, the power and electrical industry faces unique challenges and opportunities.

 How do you lock in customers when you do not know them?
-How to build a loyalty program when your end-user never interacts with your brand representatives?
+How to build a loyalty program when your end user never interacts with your brand representatives?
 Can a sector that predominantly deals with retailers and service providers bring all its stakeholders under one umbrella?
 A company needs sustained investment to build a loyalty program.
-The electrical and allied industries face dual fear when it comes to customer loyalty and reward system.
+The electrical and allied industries face dual fear when it comes to customer loyalty and reward systems.
 On one end of the spectrum, dealers and service providers have access to multiple brands with comparable quality.
 These dealers and service providers are the largest sources that can encourage customers to buy a particular brand.
 On the other end of the spectrum, electricians are a fragmented group.
 Breaking the manufacturer and end-user barriers is a challenge for specific sectors like electrical and allied industries.

 Also, homeowners may spend little time researching electrical appliances like circuits, wiring, LEDs, etc. In all, disengaged customers, distributors, and service providers open many challenges and opportunities in loyalty management in the electrical and allied industries.

-Summarizing the challenges
+Summarising the challenges

-- Common marketing channels make it difficult for the industry to have a database of regular and loyal customers.
-Wipro had conducted a test-run of a loyalty reward program for the electricians who were ‘repeat customers’ to solve this issue.
+• Common marketing channels make it difficult for the industry to have a database of regular and loyal customers.
+Wipro had conducted a test run of a loyalty reward program for the electricians who were ‘repeat customers’ to solve this issue.
 Electricians from tier 2 cities for its MCBs (Miniature Circuit Breakers) became the target audience.
 The rewards included incentives like toolkits, bicycles, mobile recharge packs, and more.
 The program was a massive success in boosting sales and retaining customers.
 It also helped the company build a database of regular customers.

-Why Loyalty Management is important in Electrical and allied industries?
+Why Loyalty Management is Important in Electrical and Allied Industries?

 In addition to boosting sales, today, many companies feel that it is important to appreciate their distributors, service providers, and partners through a loyalty-based reward program.
 The companies want to build their brand image by doing something special for all their stakeholders.
 A loyalty-based reward program can benefit the electrical and allied industries in the following ways: